USI-MSDE-SA-2022/software-architecture-model-tommi27/src/sa/model/index.md

   - The objective is to allow for the training of a model that will suggest products to users reliably and efficiently

-  - This decision will not affect much of the architecture, only a subset of the backend will be impacted by this choice.s
+  - This decision will not affect much of the architecture, only a subset of the backend will be impacted by this choice.

 Solved Problem